davidtchouta/pred-distance/README.md

 This is a from scratch ML flask app for my daily prediction distance based on my own distance data collected daily since three years.
 These are time series data.

-# Goal : Set up a entire mlops process from data collection up to daily retraining and monitoring
+# Goal : Set up an entire mlops process from data collection up to daily retraining and monitoring

 ## I will deploy the model locally and on cloud (Azure, AWS, GCP) using github CICD operations